Professor — PhD, Princeton University

 TTH 200pm-330pm CRD 007A

-Today, thanks to journalists such as Eric Schlosser (Fast Food Nation) but also Michael Pollan (The Omnivore’s Dilemma, In Defense of Food), eating is recognized as an integral (and problematic) part of national and individual identity.
-This seminar will focus on the relationship between eating, hunger, and identity by looking at modern non-fictional as well as literary and filmic accounts of eating, fasting, and starving.
+Eating is recognized as an integral, and sometimes problematic, part of national and individual identity.
+This seminar will focus on the relationship between eating, hunger, and identity by looking at modern journalistic as well as literary and filmic accounts of eating, fasting, and starving.
 The course will be divided into three sections: politics, poetics, and culture.
 In the politics section of the course, we will study the physiological and political dimensions of hunger: first how hunger affects the body, and then how starvation can be a result of marginalization, exploitation, and victimization.
 In the poetics part, we will read works where eating, hunger and fasting are acts of self-definition and revolt.
 The last portion of the course, devoted to cultural questions, will use filmic representations of eating and hunger to generate discussion about the ways in which they are conditioned by cultural and national identities.
-Discussion throughout the course will be enriched by students’ hands-on experience of the politics and economics of hunger by volunteer work at the Capitol Area Food Bank, a local soup kitchen, sustainable farm, etc.
+This discussion will be enriched by students’ hands-on experience of the politics and economics of hunger by volunteer work at the Capitol Area Food Bank, a local soup kitchen, sustainable farm, etc.

 - 2007-8 Loeb Classical Library Foundation Fellowship (year); Renaissance Society of America Senior Scholar Research Grant for research in Paris (one month).